maxiwee69/CS2-kernel-cheat/README.md

 ## Compiling

-Open it in visual studio and build as debug or as release whatever you like
+Open it in visual studio and build as debug or as release whatever you like obv in x64

 You will also need the sfml libraries for this to compile and run
 ## How to use it